Betts’ home run in 15th gives Red Sox 7-6 win over Angels

 Los Angeles had a chance to walk it off with the bases loaded and two outs, but Matt Thaiss grounded out to second to force extra innings.

 Martinez extended Boston’s lead to 4-0 in the third with a two-run shot to left for his team-leading 33rd of the season.
-The right fielder also had an RBI double in the sixth inning.
+The right fielder also had an RBI double in the sixth inning, which was Boston’s last until the 14th.

 FOR STARTERS